 We all know brands like Pepsi, Sprite, Frooti, and Maaza, etc.

-Firstly, all of these companies offered flavored Carbonated drinks, Paperboat’s ethnic Indian beverages were water-based and closer to nature(natural ingredients) giving it a completely different taste.
+Firstly, all of these companies offered flavored Carbonated drinks in contrast to Paperboat’s ethnic Indian beverages which were water-based and closer to nature(natural ingredients) giving it a completely different taste.

 Secondly, all of the existing soft beverages were somewhat global.

 With products like aam panna, chilli guava, lichi, anaar, etc, Paperboat took a local approach for its products.